 Methylmercury amount is another concern with seafood.
 Please see our fact sheet at https://mothertobaby.org/fact-sheets/methylmercury-pregnancy/ for more information.

-I heard on the news that a product I may have eaten has been recalled.
+I heard on the news that a product I might have eaten has been recalled.
 Is there a place I can check?

 The U.S. Food and Drug Administration (FDA) has a website where you can check for food recalls here https://www.foodsafety.gov/.
-If you heard about it on the news, write down all of the information from the news article and call the phone numbers or check the websites that they have provided.
+If you heard about a recall on the news, write down all the information from the news article and call the phone numbers or check the websites that they have provided.

 How do I know if I have eaten raw, undercooked, or cold meat and seafood that is infected with bacteria or a parasite?

 People can get sick from unsafe food handling practices from eating at a restaurant, on a cruise, on a trip, a home-cooked meal, or other food-related occasions.
 These situations are unlikely to get reported.
 Some people who become infected with bacteria or parasites show no symptoms.
-Others may have fever, diarrhea, stomach cramps, stomach ache, headache, muscle pain, swelling of lymph nodes, joint pain, and/ or vomiting, depending on the infection.
+Others might have fever, diarrhea, stomach cramps, stomachache, headache, muscle pain, swelling of lymph nodes, joint pain, and/ or vomiting, depending on the infection.
 The symptoms can start hours to weeks after eating contaminated food.

 If you are concerned that you have been infected with bacteria and/or parasites from meat or seafood,

 ask your healthcare provider if there are tests to diagnosis the infection.
-In some cases, there may be medications that can treat the infection and reduce the chance of harm for your baby.
+In some cases, there might be medications that can treat the infection and reduce the chance of harm for your baby.

 Does eating raw, undercooked, and/or cold meat and seafood increase the chance for miscarriage?

-Does eating raw, undercooked, or cold meat and seafood increase the chance for birth defects?
+Does eating raw, undercooked, or cold meat and seafood increase the chance of birth defects?

 Every pregnancy starts out with a 3-5% chance of having a birth defect.
 This is called the background risk.
 When exposure to raw, undercooked, or cold meat and seafood happens, the chance for birth defects depends on whether the person who is pregnant becomes infected and by which parasite or bacteria.

-Can eating raw, undercooked, or cold meat and seafood increase the chance for other pregnancy-related complications?
+Would eating raw, undercooked, or cold meat and seafood increase the chance of other pregnancy related problems?

 If the food is contaminated with bacteria or parasites and a person who is pregnant becomes infected, there can be other risks to a pregnancy.
-These can include preterm delivery (having the baby before 37 weeks of pregnancy) or pregnancy loss.
+This can include preterm delivery (birth before week 37) or pregnancy loss.

 Toxoplasma | Pregnancy loss |